-ENZON PHARMACEUTICALS, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS biopharmaceutical company that develops, manufactures and markets enhanced therapeutics for life-threatening diseases through the application of its proprietary technologies.
+Enzon Pharmaceuticals, Inc. ("Enzon" or "Company") is a biopharmaceutical company that develops, manufactures and markets enhanced therapeutics for life-threatening diseases through the application of its proprietary technologies.
 The Company was originally incorporated in 1981.
-The Company's operations include sales of ADAGEN(R), ONCASPAR(R), DEPOCYT(R) and ABELCET, royalties earned, which are primarily earned on sales of PEG-INTRON(R); contract manufacturing revenue, and license fees.
-The manufacturing and marketing of pharmaceutical products, in the United States is subject to stringent governmental regulation, and the sale of any of the Company's products for use in humans in the United States requires the prior approval of the United States Food and Drug Administration ("FDA").
+The Company's operations include sales of ADAGEN(R), ONCASPAR(R), DEPOCYT(R) and ABELCET, royalties earned, which are primarily earned on sales of PEG-INTRON(R); contract manufacturing revenue; and license fees.
+The manufacturing and marketing of pharmaceutical products in the United States is subject to stringent governmental regulation, and the sale of any of the Company's products for use in humans in the United States requires the prior approval of the United States Food and Drug Administration ("FDA").